phpengine/workplace-systems/README.md

 Here we have an example of a tested, devopsy PHP application.

-Virtual Machine Management, Configuration Management, Automated application deployment, Infrastructure as Code, Selenium Configuration, Behat Configuration and Testing, PHPUnit configuration and testing, with a custom PHP Module and a custom PHP theme.
+Virtual Machine Management (Phlagrant configuration), OS Configuration Management, Automated application deployment, Infrastructure as Code, Jenkins build configuration, Selenium Configuration, Behat Configuration and Testing, PHPUnit configuration and testing, with a custom PHP site.
 I prepared this for you guys today as a real world example of my PHP Dev/ PHP DevOps / Testing Skills.

 # Install Instructions:
 ------------